Submit a Proposal

 • Interactive educational tools

-Submissions could be stemming from individuals, volunteering, or course-related work, as long as the work belongs to the participants, or they have permission to show and share the work from owners of the content.
+Submissions could stem from individuals, volunteering, or course-related work, as long as the work belongs to the participants, or they have permission to show and share the work from the owners of the content.

-The UWill Discover conference is an exciting opportunity to share your work among colleagues on campus.
+The UWill Discover conference is an exciting opportunity to share your work among our UWindsor community.
 The conference is organized for students by students with assistance from faculty mentors and advisors on campus.
-UWill Discover is an experiential learning opportunity where you can practice presenting, learn how to write a proposal, and get feedback from the UWindsor community members.
+UWill Discover is an experiential learning opportunity where students present, submit proposals, and get peer feedback.
 In short, if you've come this far, you should go for it.
-You can find assistance for submitting your proposal through your peers (maybe some of them have participated in past UWill Discover conferences) or an academic advisor/professor.
-Additionally, you can reach out to uwilldiscover@uwindsor.ca for recommendations about finding assistance.
+Hop on the UWill Discover Brightspace page and review the possibilities under the assignments tab.

 All participants must submit an abstract with a maximum of 200 words and a proposal description that explains your submission and includes in-text citations (500 words).
 Your list of references is submitted in a separate field.
 An abstract is typically a short paragraph included at the beginning of a completed research paper.
 Many of your works are still incomplete.
 We understand that this may change between now and the conference.
 The abstract allows reviewers and readers to understand your research question, your findings, how you conducted the research, and the potential impacts of your research findings in a few words.